Intellectual-Systems/InternshipPlatformAssignment2/readme.md

 ## Recent Changes

-- Added basic routes for listing each table in json

-- Added get_json() functions for each model for returning data for routes
+- Added a scenario route that adds one entry for each table and returns the json for all added entries.
+THis will be used for testing in Postman

+- Changed code in controllers/scenario.py to use controllers instead of models (Eg Uses create_employer instead of Employer(username, password, comppanyName))

-- All changes can be found in views/user.py and the models folder
+- Changes can be found in views/user.py and controllers/scenario.py

-- These routes were tested with postman and do work.
-However, these are just simple get requests.
-Implementing tests on postman's end still needs to be implemented

 ## Next Tasks